 Here are three sets of activities that have been used widely and well.
 Feel free to adapt by adding drawing or other modalities, and extending and adding to the questions in ways that make the most sense for your students.

 #1 Student Pairs: What's Your Name?

-To begin with, be sure everyone knows each other's names.
-At Responsive Classroom, they recommend using greetings to help students get to know one another better and feel more comfortable with each other.
-A greeting consists of saying your name, saying a greeting phrase in English or another language, and doing something physical to greet, like a handshake, fist-bump, high-five, or bowing.
-The greeting is acknowledged: "Hello, Robert.
+Knowing the names of others in your class, or any ongoing group you are part of, is basic to feeling safe and comfortable.
+At Responsive Classroom, they recommend using greetings to help students get to know one another better.
+A greeting consists of saying your name, saying a greeting phrase in English or another language, and doing something physical to greet, like a handshake, fist-bump, high-five, or bowing to one another.
+After one student is greeted, the greeting is acknowledged: "Hello, Robert.
 Thanks for your greeting.
-My name is..." .
+My name is..."
+It can be done as a round-robin, enabling all students to participate as well as hear all of the greetings.
 This needs to be repeated, with variations, early in the school year to build a comfort level, particularly with students new to the group or to each other.